RedisBloom/RedisBloom/docs/commands/bf.scandump.md

 - @array-reply of @integer-reply (_Iterator_) and @binary-reply (_Data_).

-  The Iterator is passed as input to the next invocation of `SCANDUMP`.
+  The Iterator is passed as input to the next invocation of `BF.SCANDUMP`.
 If _Iterator_ is 0, then it means iteration has completed.

-  The iterator-data pair should also be passed to `LOADCHUNK` when restoring the filter.
+  The iterator-data pair should also be passed to `BF.LOADCHUNK` when restoring the filter.

 - @error-reply on error (invalid arguments, key not found, wrong key type, etc.)